-Financial liabilities are recognised when the Company or the Group becomes a party to the contractual agreements of the instrument.
-The Group determines the classification of its financial liabilities at initial recognition.

-All interest-related charges are recognised as an expense in "Finance costs" in the statement of comprehensive income.
-Financial liabilities are derecognised if the Company's or the Group's obligations specified in the contract expire or are discharged or cancelled.
+Financial liabilities are recognised when the Company and the Group become a party to the contractual agreements of the instrument.
+All interest-related charges are recognised as an expense in "finance costs" in profit or loss.
+Financial liabilities are derecognised if the Company's and the Group's obligations specified in the contract expire or are discharged or cancelled.